drmDev/drmDev.github.io/_posts/2025-03-23-ai-intelligence-illusion.md

             </div>
             <div class="card-body">
                 <p class="card-text">
-                    When attempting a code refactoring in hopes of simplicity, I ended up with more complicated code.
-Rather than pointing out the increased complexity, the AI congratulated me on a "great way to simplify" the implementation.
+                    When attempting a code refactoring in hopes of simplifying a method, the more I worked on it, the more I realized this ended up with more complicated code!
+Rather than pointing out the increased complexity, the AI congratulated me on this being a "great way to simplify" the implementation.
                 </p>
             </div>
         </div>